 When the stomach’s protective lining is damaged, gastric acids can irritate the stomach lining.

-This coating is often damaged by repeated use of medications such as aspirin and excessive alcohol consumption.
+This coating is often damaged by repeated medications such as aspirin and excessive alcohol consumption.

-The bacteria that cause peptic ulcers can also cause acute gastritis, although many people carry the bacteria in the stomach without experiencing symptoms of gastritis.
+The bacteria that cause peptic ulcers can also cause acute gastritis, although many people carry the bacteria in the stomach without experiencing gastritis symptoms.

-Other causes may be related to traumatic stomach injuries, burns, or major surgery.
+Other causes may be traumatic stomach injuries, burns, or major surgery.

 Although less common, acute gastritis can also be caused by digestive problems such as Crohn’s disease, viral infections, kidney failure, or bile reflux.